lindan4/eli-health-challenge/README.md

 - Node.js (v20 or later)
 - Yarn v1
-- Docker & Docker Compose
+- Docker & Docker Compose (ensure Docker Desktop is running while testing or running the app)
 - Xcode (for iOS) or Android Studio (for Android)

 ## Setup & Installation